JimJebadiah/rtp-site/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.

+## Setup
+Download the latest version of Node.js.
+In the `rtp-site` folder from the terminal run `npm install` to install the project dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.